 Prince of Peace.

-During this Festival of Lights, we pray that the light of the world, Jesus Christ, would be revealed to each one as his or her Messiah.
+As they reflect on this Festival of Lights, I pray that the light of the world, JESUS Christ, would be revealed to each one as his or her Messiah.

 During this year, may all the Jewish people have the opportunity to recognize and accept Jesus as their Messiah.